brandrik/FindLaneLines/README.md

-# **Finding Lane Lines on the Road**
+#**Finding Lane Lines on the Road**

 **Finding Lane Lines on the Road**

 The goals / steps of this project are the following:
-* Creating a pipeline that finds lane lines on the road
+* Make a pipeline that finds lane lines on the road
-* Reflect on the pipeline a written report
+* Reflect on your work in a written report

 [//]: # (Image References)